 Under JP Resolution No. 118115, dated December 15, 2011, the Parish of Jefferson authorized the Sheriff of Jefferson Parish (the "Sheriff"), to act as the administrator of the 911 District.
 The original cooperative endeavor agreement was signed on January 5, 2012 and ran until June 30, 2016.
-The latest extension was signed on July 15, 2020 under Resolution No. 135879.
-The agreement now runs until June 30, 2024.
+The latest extension was signed on July 15, 2020 under Resolution No. 135879, which expired on June 30, 2024.
+The agreement was extended in August of 2024 under Resolution No. 144899 effective through June 30, 2028.
 Under this agreement, the Parish of Jefferson continues to receive the amounts paid by the citizens to their telephone service providers and then remits the collections to the Jefferson Parish Sheriff in the month or quarter after collection.
 The Sheriff then deposits these funds into a Special Revenue Fund and accounts for all of the day-to-day activities of operating the 911 District within this fund.